kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 The trade-off just described is good enough to make Common Form an easy choice for my own practice.
 But it is a trade-off in familiar pains (hours-long technical edits) and known benefits (like tables).

-Take for granted that, one way or another, using Common Form or some other system, a far greater portion of our attention will soon be spent assessing substantive alternatives than crafting or assembling our selections.
-What then?
+Take for granted that, one way or another, using Common Form or some other system, a far greater portion of our attention will soon be spent assessing and composing substantive alternatives than remaking very small wheels and trying bolting them on with hand tools.
+What happens when this is normal?

 Common Form's markup language is an approachable gloss atop a more formal, far less chaotic representation of contract structure.